 Let’s just leave it at guessing.
 He’s not much of a carb kinda guy anyway :)

-The trick to re-creating a comfort food with a healthy twist is finding the perfect balance of favor without going overboard.
+The trick to re-creating a comfort food with a healthy twist is finding the perfect balance of flavor without going overboard.
 Moderation and choosing the better ingredient is key.
-For example, this recipe does contain bacon, but I chose a nitrate free, uncured version and only used a small portion.
+For example, this stuffed potato recipe does contain bacon, but I chose a nitrate free, uncured version and only used a small portion.
 By doing this, the need for tons of butter and sour cream that is found in most twice baked potatoes is eliminated.
-Decreasing the amount of cheese and packing them full of nutrient dense broccoli was the next step.
+Decreasing the amount of cheese and packing them full of nutrient-dense broccoli was the next step.
 In the end, the combination was perfecto.
 And guilt free.

 PRODUCE: NUTRITIONAL HIGHLIGHTS – FEBRUARY

-Ok, enough talking already…Go stuff your face with a twice baked broccoli cheese potato!
+Ok, enough talking already…Go stuff your face with a twice baked broccoli cheese stuffed potato!
 Nom Nom!!!